ASI Intramural Slow-Pitch Softball Rules

 - The game shall be played by two teams of 10 players.
 Seven players are required at the start of game time to avoid a forfeit.

-- If a team has four or fewer players at game time, that team will be assessed a forfeit fee.
+- If a team has six or fewer players at game time, that team will be assessed a forfeit fee.

 - If at any time during the game a team has fewer than seven eligible players, the game is over.